kedacore/keda-docs/content/_index/users/index.md

 background = "light"

 title = "Users"
-subtitle = "A variety of using Kubernetes Event-driven Autoscaling (KEDA) users are:"
+subtitle = "A variety of users are autoscaling applications with Kubernetes Event-driven Autoscaling (KEDA):"
 +++